SymphonicTanning/EarlyCovid/README.md

 - nebulized interferon - causes your body to release its endogenous antiviral defenses.
 - umifenovir - antiviral used in Russia and China to treat flu and colds.
 Some positive results when used early.
 - Fluvoxamine - an SSRI used to treat OCD, fluvoxamine is a potent serotonin-antagonist with other relevant effects, such as androgen suppression, acid sphingomyelinase inhibition in endosomes, and sigma agonism.
 SSRIs have anti-inflammatory and antiplatelet effects, that is, reduce G9a activity and deplete platelet serotonin.
 Fluvoxamine weakly inhibits viral endosomal entry.
 As a Sigma ligand it has post-entry antiviral effects.

+## Disclaimer

+The information presented is for educational purposes only.
+Information on this site is NOT intended to serve as a substitute for diagnosis, treatment, or advice from a qualified, licensed medical professional.
+The facts presented are offered as information only in order to empower you.
+It is for educational purposes only.
+Any treatment protocol you undertake should be discussed with your physician or other licensed medical professional.
+NEVER stop or change your medications without consulting your physician.